Summary -

 Below are the prerequisites to run a COBOL program in a mainframe environment -

-- A PDS (calls as SRCLIB or Source Library) to code the COBOL program.
+• A PDS (SRCLIB or Source Library with a record length of 80) is used to code the COBOL program.

-- A PDS (calls as LOADLIB or LOAD Library) for placing the LOAD module of the COBOL program after compilation.
+• A PDS (LOADLIB or LOAD Library with record length 80, block size 6144) for placing the LOAD module of the program after compilation.

-- [Optional, if required] A PDS ( calls as a COPYLIB ) to place external copybooks if using in the program.
+• [Optional, if required] A PDS ( calls as a COPYLIB with record length 80) to place external copybooks if used in the program.

 Below are the steps to run the COBOL program in a mainframe environment -